jiricekcz/fef-specification/binary_types/Variable Length Enum.md

 ## Abstract

 A variable length enum is a binary representation of a variable, non-fixed length unsigned integer with the focus on efficiently encoding small numbers.
+Used in places where the number represent a count or an enum (thus the values can be expected to be relatively small).
+For numbers of larger size, other representations will be more efficient.

 ## Format